tristan-schwoerer/recipe_extractor/README.md

 > **Note:** This integration only supports configuration through the UI.
 YAML configuration is not supported.

 ### Available Models
 In my testing I could use pretty much any gemini model with the free tier.
-This may not always be the case though
+This may not always be the case though.
-- `gemini-2.5-flash-lite` - Fast and cost-effective
+- `gemini-2.5-flash-lite` - Fastest and cheapest (may occasionally struggle with output formatting)
 - `gemini-2.5-flash` (default) - Balanced speed and accuracy
-- `gemini-2.5-pro` - More accurate but slower and more expensive
+- `gemini-2.5-pro` - Most accurate but slower and more expensive

+### Unit Conversion

+When **Convert to Metric Units** is enabled (default), the integration automatically converts:
+- **Volume**: cups, fluid ounces, pints, quarts, gallons → ml/liters
+- **Weight**: ounces, pounds → grams/kilograms
+- **Temperature**: Fahrenheit → Celsius
+- **Spoon measurements**: Normalized to standard abbreviations (tsp, tbsp) but NOT converted to ml
+- **Multi-language normalization**: German (TL→tsp, EL→tbsp), Danish (tsk→tsp, spsk→tbsp), Swedish/Norwegian (msk→tbsp)

 ## Usage